Learn How to Disinfect Contaminated Water

 - Plastic water bottles with caps, 16-oz., clean (6).
 The bottles must be clear polyethylene terephthalate (PET) bottles.
 PET bottles are recyclable and have a "1" surrounded by a triangle on the bottom.

-- Dark metal sheet, should be large enough to hold two 16-oz. bottles on their sides.
+- Dark metal sheet or pan, should be large enough to hold two 16-oz. bottles on their sides.

 - Liquid measuring cup